melisezgi/Digital-Habits-Explorer/README.md

 This analysis is based on personal data, so insights may not generalize to others.
 The dataset may also have incomplete records due to phone inactivity on some days.

 ## FINDINGS

+This project helped me to find important patterns in my screen time habits.
+Social media is dominant, and during the weekend, my screen time significantly increases.
+I also was surprised by how little time I spend in productivity-related apps like "Education" or "Creativity," even though I want to improve in those areas.
+These have indeed inspired me to put a limit on using social media and to spend more time with applications that contribute to my personal and professional development.
+Generally, the analysis has made me more conscious of my digital habits and has urged me to work toward maintaining a healthier balance.

 1. Daily Screen Time Trend:
 There is a visible fluctuation in the trend of total screen time over time.
 There is a general downward trend in screen time for most days, except for spikes possibly due to specific events or weekends.